Adarsh-OPP/Heart_disease_prediction/README.md

 ## 🧑‍💻 Author
 Developed by [Adarsh-OPP](https://github.com/Adarsh-OPP)
+For more information contact on discord(adarsh0910)

 ## 📜 License
 This project is licensed under the **MIT License** – feel free to use, modify, and distribute it as per your needs.

+## 📦 Libraries Used

+- pandas
+- joblib
+- numpy
+- scikit-learn